 HARMONICS AND LEFT HAND FINGER PRESSURE

 Harmonics give our left hand the unique, wonderful and almost magically effortless experience of playing without finger pressure.
 The simultaneous combination of total relaxation of finger pressure with the need for tension in other parts of the hand can however create some curious situations:

-Firstly, the complete absence of finger pressure can lead us to unconsciously relax the hand so much that we no longer separate the fingers sufficiently to reach the required distances, especially in the case of extensions.
-Try Mary’s Harmonic Lamb with natural harmonics (above) to see if this is also true for you.
-This problem possibly only significantly affects smaller hands.
+- the complete absence of finger pressure in natural harmonics can lead us to unconsciously relax the hand so much that we no longer separate the fingers sufficiently to reach the required distances, especially in the case of extensions.
+Try the Mary’s Harmonic Lamb example above (with natural harmonics) to see if this is also true for you.
+This problem possibly only significantly affects smaller hands

-Secondly – and only in the case of artificial harmonics – we need to combine this complete relaxation of finger pressure with the very firm pressure of the stopping finger (usually the thumb) that is necessary in order to produce a clean clear harmonic.
+- in the case of artificial harmonics, in order to produce a clean clear harmonic we need to combine the absolute lightness of touch of the higher (harmonic) finger with a very firm pressure of the stopping finger (usually the thumb).
+This is quite a feat of fine motor skill and coordination.

 NOTATION OF HARMONICS: DOUBTS, INCONSISTENCIES … AND ERRORS